Pasquale007/Pasquale007/README.md

-# Hi I'm Pascal - Softwareentwickler | Fullstack-Entwicklung
+# Hi I'm Pascal - Software developer | Fullstack Developer
 ## About me
 Hi I am a Pascal, I'm a software developer from Germany.
-I am a Fullstack MERN developer and familiar with the common frontend frameworks like Angular or React and some backend with python, Node.js, express,...
+I am a Fullstack MERN developer and familiar with the common frontend frameworks like React and some backend with python, Node.js, express,...
 I want to make the diffrence in bigger or smaller projects.

 ## My Programming languages